bernhardAxonIvy/doc/source/engine-guide/integration/index.rst

 Integration
 ************

-A minimal setup of a productive |ivy-engine| environment only requires the
-|ivy-engine| itself and a database management system to hold the system
+A minimal setup of a productive Axon Ivy Engine environment only requires the Axon Ivy Engine itself and a database management system to hold the system database.
-database.
 But to increase security, performance and reliability, other services have to be installed and integrated additionally.